 Discovery projects come in different sizes.
 Some involve an entire journey with many working parts – different organisational disciplines, many user interactions, complex analytics and data sources.
 These may take many months to complete.

-Others are more focussed, with limited scope to gather information.
+Others are more focussed, with limited time and scope to gather information.
 They take less time to gather information together and feel more manageable.
 But the process of discovery broadly remains the same.
-We think of it in four stages: Planning, gathering, synthesising and visualising
+I think of it in four stages: Planning, gathering, synthesising and visualising

 It’s important to understand the scope and strategic requirements in planning.
 What evidence exists that might be causing the problems?
 What are the hypotheses? (you may need to write them).
 What are the business aspirations?
 What is not in scope?

 When this is understood, the research plan will be simpler to devise.
 You can draw on existing (secondary) data, identifying the gaps that will require primary research.
 This planning should indicate the time, budget and resource you’ll need.